Married to a national of another country or a foreign national married to a South African? The foreign divorce

 An ANC might not help with the division of a property that has been jointly purchased by the spouses and where the title and the bond are in both names.
 In this case decisions must still be made about the disposal of the asset – whether it is sold and the proceeds split or one party buys out the other.
 And of course it will not impact on child custody arrangements, which can be complex when the divorcing spouses live in separate countries.
 But an ANC will reduce or eliminate disputes over other matters that are clearly defined in the contract.

 Divorce is best handled by a skilled attorney in all circumstances, even if there is no antagonism between the spouses.
-International divorce is particularly challenging and requires a lawyer experienced not only in divorce but in the complexities of foreign marriage and divorce.
+International divorce is particularly challenging and requires a lawyer experienced not only in divorce but in the complexities of foreign marriage and divorce, especially where there are issues of abuse, or where a child is involved.
 Every situation is different.
-If you would like to have an exploratory conversation about your circumstances, contact Simon on 086 099 5146 or email email@example.com, One of our specialist divorce lawyers will call you back.
+If you would like to have an exploratory conversation about your circumstances, contact Simon on 086 099 5146 or email firstname.lastname@example.org.
+One of our specialist divorce lawyers will call you back.